pndaly/ARTN-ORP/README.md

 ## Create and Populate The Database and Tables

-NB: All utility bash-shell scripts in ${ARTN_BIN} support the `--help` argument for further information and the `--dry-run` option to show executable commands without invoking them.
+NB: All utility bash-shell scripts in ${ORP_BIN} support the `--help` argument for further information and the `--dry-run` option to show executable commands without invoking them.
 You would be well-advised to use them!